 Puzzled by wynds and closes?
 Join this 3-hour Old Town Edinburgh Tour with a local historian and learn all about the city's history.
-We'll trace the Royal Mile that runs between the Palace of Holyroodhouse, official residence of the Queen.
+We'll trace the Royal Mile that runs between the Palace of Holyroodhouse, official residence of the Queen and the Castle.
 This the part of the city is crammed with old mansions and other landmarks that provide the perfect backdrop for stories of an examination of social history, political intrigue, and possibly even a couple ghost stories.
 This walk is perfect for first timers, or those looking to develop a more comprehensive

 There was never a dull moment even though the weather was dreich!